Thank You, Jeeves: Plot

 After a falling-out concerning Bertie's relentless playing of the banjolele, Jeeves leaves his master's service and finds work with Bertie's old friend, Lord "Chuffy" Chuffnell.
 Bertie travels to one of Chuffy's cottages in Somersetshire to practise the banjolele without complaints from neighbours.
 Chuffy hopes to sell his dilapidated manor to the rich J. Washburn Stoker.
 Mr Stoker plans to rent out the property to the famous "nerve specialist" (or, as Bertie prefers, "loony doctor") Sir Roderick Glossop, who intends to marry Chuffy's Aunt Myrtle.
 Chuffy has also fallen in love with Mr Stoker's daughter, Pauline Stoker, a former fiancée of Bertie, but feels unable to propose to her until his finances improve.

-Bertie plans to kiss Pauline in front of Chuffy to spur Chuffy to propose.
-However, it is Mr Stoker who sees the kiss.
+Bertie plans to kiss Pauline in front of Chuffy to spur Chuffy to propose but Mr Stoker sees the kiss.
 A fight between Mr Stoker's son Dwight and Chuffy's cousin Seabury divides the Chuffnells and Stokers.
 Mr Stoker returns to the yacht in which he and his family are staying.
 Thinking Bertie and Pauline are still in love, Stoker keeps Pauline on board to keep her from him.
 Chuffy writes a love letter to Pauline, which Jeeves smuggles aboard the yacht by briefly entering Mr Stoker's employ; Pauline is so moved that she swims ashore to Bertie's house, planning to visit Chuffnell Hall in the morning.
 Bertie lets her sleep in his bed while he tries to sleep in the garage.
 Unfortunately, he is seen by Police Sergeant Voules, who informs Lord Chuffnell.
 Chuffy, thinking Bertie is intoxicated, takes him back up to his bedroom.
 Seeing Pauline there, Chuffy assumes she and Bertie have resumed their romantic relationship.
 Chuffy and Pauline argue, and return to their respective homes.

 The next day, Mr Stoker invites Bertie to his yacht, but locks him in one of the rooms.
 Stoker found out about Pauline's visit to Bertie, and plans to force them to marry.
 Jeeves helps Bertie escape: Mr Stoker has hired some blackface minstrels for his son's party, and Bertie disguises himself by blacking his face with boot polish to go ashore with them.
 Bertie returns to his cottage.
 His new valet, Brinkley, is drunk and chases Bertie with a carving knife, then sets the cottage on fire, destroying Bertie's banjolele.
 Searching for butter to remove the boot polish from his face, Bertie goes to Chuffnell Hall.
 Chuffy, thinking that Pauline loves Bertie and that Bertie should not try to abandon Pauline, refuses to give him butter.